Azure/azure-cli/CONTRIBUTING.rst

 For more information see the `Code of Conduct FAQ <https://opensource.microsoft.com/codeofconduct/faq/>`__ or contact `opencode@microsoft.com <mailto:opencode@microsoft.com>`__ with any additional questions or comments.

-If you would like to become an active contributor to this project please follow the instructions provided in `Microsoft Azure Projects Contribution Guidelines <http://azure.github.io/guidelines.html>`__
+If you would like to become an active contributor to this project please follow the instructions provided in `Contribution License Agreement <https://cla.microsoft.com/>`__.